Nuix/Yara-Integration/README.md

 ## Setup

 Begin by downloading the latest release.
-Extract the folder `AnnotateFromCsv.nuixscript` and its contents from the archive into your Nuix scripts directory.
+Extract the folder `YaraIntegration.nuixscript` and its contents from the archive into your Nuix scripts directory.
 In windows this directory is likely going to be either of the following:

 - `%appdata%\Nuix\Scripts` - User level script directory
 - `%programdata%\Nuix\Scripts` - System level script directory